ChunLiuNY/OnlineNewsPopularity/README.md

 ## Dataset Description

 The dataset in this analysis is publically available at [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity).
-It contains information of 40,000 articles published by Mashable in a period of two years from 2013 to 2015 with 58 predictive features.
+It contains information of 39,644 articles published by Mashable in a period of two years from 2013 to 2015.
+The dataset is originally acquired and pre-processed by K. Fernandes et al (more details in this [paper](https://link.springer.com/chapter/10.1007/978-3-319-23485-4_53)).

 ### Data Pre-processing